NexTier Oilfield Solutions (NYSE:NEX) Reaches New 52-Week High at $6.13

 NexTier Oilfield Solutions Inc. (NYSE:NEX)’s stock price reached a new 52-week high during mid-day trading on Wednesday .
 The stock traded as high as $6.13 and last traded at $6.09, with a volume of 23166 shares traded.
 The stock had previously closed at $5.83.

-NEX has been the subject of several recent analyst reports.
-Morgan Stanley increased their price target on NexTier Oilfield Solutions from $6.00 to $6.50 and gave the stock an “overweight” rating in a research note on Tuesday, December 7th.
-Zacks Investment Research raised NexTier Oilfield Solutions from a “hold” rating to a “buy” rating and set a $4.25 target price for the company in a research note on Wednesday, January 5th.
+Several research analysts recently weighed in on the company.
+Barclays raised their target price on NexTier Oilfield Solutions from $6.00 to $7.00 and gave the company an “overweight” rating in a research note on Monday, October 25th.
+Morgan Stanley raised their target price on NexTier Oilfield Solutions from $6.00 to $6.50 and gave the company an “overweight” rating in a research note on Tuesday, December 7th.
+Susquehanna Bancshares decreased their target price on NexTier Oilfield Solutions from $5.40 to $5.00 and set a “neutral” rating for the company in a research note on Wednesday, November 10th.
 Susquehanna decreased their target price on NexTier Oilfield Solutions from $5.40 to $5.00 and set a “neutral” rating for the company in a research note on Wednesday, November 10th.
-Barclays raised their target price on NexTier Oilfield Solutions from $6.00 to $7.00 and gave the company an “overweight” rating in a research note on Monday, October 25th.
-Finally, Susquehanna Bancshares decreased their target price on NexTier Oilfield Solutions from $5.40 to $5.00 and set a “neutral” rating for the company in a research note on Wednesday, November 10th.
+Finally, Zacks Investment Research raised NexTier Oilfield Solutions from a “hold” rating to a “buy” rating and set a $4.25 target price for the company in a research note on Wednesday, January 5th.
 Two research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
 According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $5.32.

 The company has a current ratio of 1.08, a quick ratio of 0.99 and a debt-to-equity ratio of 0.73.
 The firm has a market cap of $1.44 billion, a price-to-earnings ratio of -6.75 and a beta of 3.00.
 The stock has a 50-day moving average of $4.38 and a two-hundred day moving average of $4.23.